SourLemonJuice/ipapi-agent/README.md

 *random*: randomly choice upstream from the upstream list, per-request applied.

-*rotated* (broken): keep rotating the upstream from the upstream list.
-The interval time can be set with `rotated_interval` below.\
+*rotate*: keep rotating the upstream from the upstream list.
+The interval time can be set with `rotate_interval` below.
-Note, interval time is kind of like a minimal gap of the upstream renewal.
-The timer will only restarted after a user request.

 > [!NOTE]
 > Whatever the mode of selection, the cache system will not be affected at all.\